-AppleScript Tutorial for Microsoft Excel
+AppleScript Tutorial for Excel

-Tutorial for Excel using Universal Fonts
+AppleScript Tutorial for Excel using Universal Fonts

-- In Column A, enter test data for rows A1, A2 and A3.
+- In Column A, enter test data for rows A1, A2, and A3.
 In the example, rows 1 through 3 of Column A already contain data.

 - Save the Excel file.

 - Open the AppleScript Editor and spreadsheet that will be used.
 (Ex: AppleScript_Excel_Example.xls)

 - Paste the code below into the AppleScript file.
 If the sample script file is being used, the code has already been placed in the script.
 Make sure that only one Excel worksheet is running.